mbloms/academy-git-101-backwards/excercises/collaboration.md

 ## Resolve a conflicts

 Lastly, we shall resolve a conflict.
-There is a branch called `exercise-rebase` that has a conflicting change with `main`, so both a rebase and a merge will fail.
+There is a branch called `exercise-conflict` that has a conflicting change with `main`, so both a rebase and a merge will fail.

 Let's try a rebase: